Growing Basil from Seed: Gardener Guide

 If you cook and spend even a little time in the garden, then you simply must try growing some basil.
 Basil is one of the most popular culinary herbs.
 People have treasured and enjoyed the unique taste of its leaves for thousands of years.

-While basil is easy to grow, the plant will only grow outdoors in the summer when the soil is sufficiently warm.
+While growing basil from seed is easy the plant will only grow outdoors in the summer when the soil is sufficiently warm.
 As a general rule, you should plant basil in a spot that gets 6 to 8 hours of full sun a day.
 But the herb will do well under the partial sun, too, if need be.

 People have treasured and enjoyed the unique taste of basil leaves for thousands of years.